Aiven-Open/klaw-docs/docs/docs/howto/topics/Approve-a-topic.rst

    The replication factor set for this topic in this environment.

 - Requestor
-   T The person who has raised this request.
+   The person who has raised this request.
 In most cases, this will be a fellow team member, but in the case of a *claim topic* request, it would be a person from another team.

 - Team
    The team who has raised this request.
 In most cases will be your team, but in the case of a *claim topic* request, it would be another team.